-10) source of supplemental water.
-Committee recommends the District and other Mesa water users redouble efforts in conservation, educations, and groundwater basin management.

-- February 2013; District approves funding plan for a \$14 Million Phase 1 intertie pipeline and authorizes staff to bid the construction project.
-Construction award is scheduled for end of April with a construction schedule of May 2013- September 2014. - February 2013; Board reestablishes processing of applications for new water connections. - February 2013; Supreme Court of CA denies appellants petition for review of Groundwater ruling effectively marking the end of sixteen-year adjudication. - March 2013; Total of construction bid exceeds project cost estimate by 24%.
-Total project construction costs projected to be \$17.8 Million for Phase 1 project. - April 2013; Board Meets to discuss revised projected costs and direct District Finance and Audit Committee to convene and consider a revised Financing Plan based on updated cost projections.
-Committee meets on April 17 and on April 24, Board approves a revised Financing Plan for the project. - May 2013; The Board is scheduled to consider authorizing sale of Certificates of Participation to raise \$5M in project capital on May 8 and is scheduled to award project construction contracts on May 22.
+- February 2013; District receives Final report from citizen's committee.
+The Committee ranks an intertie pipeline with City of Santa Maria as most feasible and cost effective near-term (5-10) source of supplemental water.
+Committee recommends the District and other Mesa water users redouble efforts in conservation, educations, and groundwater basin management. - February 2013; District approves funding plan for a \$14 Million Phase 1 intertie pipeline and authorizes staff to bid the construction project.
+Construction award is scheduled for end of April with a construction schedule of May 2013 September 2014. - February 2013; Board reestablishes processing of applications for new water connections. - February 2013; Supreme Court of CA denies appellants petition for review of Groundwater ruling effectively marking the end of sixteen-year adjudication. - March 2013; Total of construction bid exceeds project cost estimate by 24%.
+Total project construction costs projected to be \$17.8 Million for Phase 1 project. - April 2013; Board meets to discuss revised projected costs and direct District Finance and Audit Committee to convene and consider a revised Financing Plan based on updated cost projections.
+Committee meets on April 17 and on April 24, Board approves a revised Financing Plan for the project. - May 3, 2013; Mesa Community Alliance (MCA) files a law suit in San Luis Obispo County Superior Court raising concerns over the District's plan to use \$4M in Water Replacement funds to finance the project.
+The Board schedule for consideration of issuing public financing on May 12 is continued.